 The Whitgift Shopping Centre redevelopment is a mixed-use development aimed at creating new homes, leisure and retail facilities and public spaces in Croydon, London, UK.

 Jacob K Javits Convention Center, one of the busiest convention centres in the US, is undergoing a $1.5bn expansion aimed at transforming it into a world-class convention centre.

 Nanjing International Youth Cultural Center is a multi-use project being developed in the new central business district of Nanjing in the Jiangsu Province of China.

-The King Abdul Aziz City for Science and Technology (KACST) headquarters is a tower being constructed on the institute's campus in the north western Riyadh metropolitan area.
+The King Abdulaziz City for Science and Technology (KACST) headquarters is a tower being constructed on its campus in the northwestern Riyadh metropolitan area.